A Field Guide to the

 Recluse Spiders

 Quick ID Tell Drab tan, flattened body, long thin legs — but the diagnostic is six eyes arranged in three pairs (not eight).
-A dark violin shape may sit on the cephalothorax, pointing backward.
+A dark violin shape may sit on the front body, pointing backward.
 Essential caveat: the brown recluse (L. reclusa) does not live in California.
 CA has native desert recluses, but they are rare and desert-restricted.

 Size